 Other chromosomal conditions

 Some deletions of genetic material from the short (p) arm of chromosome 4 do not involve the critical region WHSCR-2.
-These deletions cause signs and symptoms that are distinct from those of Wolf-Hirschhorn syndrome, including mild intellectual disability and, in some cases, rapid (accelerated) growth.
+These deletions cause signs and symptoms that are distinct from those of Wolf-Hirschhorn syndrome (described above), including mild intellectual disability and, in some cases, rapid (accelerated) growth.
 People with this type of deletion usually do not have seizures.

 Trisomy 4 occurs when cells have three copies of chromosome 4 instead of the usual two copies.
 Full trisomy 4, which occurs when all of the body's cells contain an extra copy of chromosome 4, is not compatible with life.
 A similar but somewhat less severe condition called mosaic trisomy 4 occurs when only some of the body's cells have an extra copy of chromosome 4.
 The signs and symptoms of mosaic trisomy 4 vary widely and can include heart defects, abnormalities of the fingers and toes, and other birth defects.
 Mosaic trisomy 4 is very rare; only a few cases have been reported.